Standard Deviation For Random Variable

 Q: What if my data is not normally distributed?
 Is standard deviation still useful?

 A: Yes, even if your data is not normally distributed, standard deviation is still a useful measure of spread.
-However, the empirical rule won't apply accurately.
+Still, the empirical rule won't apply accurately.
 Chebyshev's inequality provides a more general interpretation in such cases.

 Conclusion